Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Future Directions

 \keypoint{c.~Bridging the Gap with Closed-set Classifiers.} OOD detection ensures the safety of ID classifiers, so it is crucial to bridge the gap between the advancements in existing closed-set classifiers and OOD detection.
-Currently, the representative method for few-shot OOD detection is LoCoOp~\cite{miyai2023locoop}, a text prompt learning method based on CoOp.
-However, in closed-set settings, few-shot learning methods based on text prompt learning have been proposed other than CoOp~\cite{chen2022plot, bulat2022lasp, lu2022prompt}.
-Furthermore, text-based prompt learning methods only train the text prompts, so they cannot handle differences in image domains.
-Therefore, adopting methods that can handle image domain differences~\cite{houlsby2019parameter, jia2022visual, hu2021lora} for OOD detection is essential for bridging the gap with closed-set ID classifiers.
+Currently, the representative method for few-shot OOD detection is LoCoOp~\citep{miyai2023locoop}, a text prompt learning method based on CoOp.
+However, in closed-set settings, VLM-based few-shot learning methods have been proposed other than CoOp~\citep{chen2022plot, bulat2022lasp, lu2022prompt}.
+Therefore, adopting recent methods for OOD detection is essential for bridging the gap with closed-set ID classifiers.

-\keypoint{d.~Training-free Few-shot OOD Detection} The research direction of training-free few-shot OOD detection is still in its infant stage, with only one existing study~\cite{chen2024dual}.
-Given the prevalence of training-based methods in few-shot OOD detection, proposing methods that do not require training is crucial.
-Considering the advancements of training-free methods in CLIP-based anomaly detection, we anticipate a similar trajectory for CLIP-based OOD detection.
-Future directions include refining adapter-based methods or leveraging external knowledge such as retrieval augmentation~\cite{udandarao2022sus, ming2024understanding}.
+\keypoint{d.~Training-free Few-shot OOD Detection} The research direction of training-free few-shot OOD detection is still in its infant stage~\citep{chen2024dual, zhang2024vision}.
+Considering the advancements of training-free methods in VLM-based AD, we anticipate a similar trajectory for VLM-based OOD detection.
+Future directions include refining adapter-based methods or leveraging external knowledge such as retrieval augmentation~\citep{udandarao2022sus, ming2024understanding}.
 Addressing training-free few-shot OOD detection is a pivotal step towards realizing more computationally efficient OOD detection in the future.

-\keypoint{e.~Full-spectrum OOD Detection} CLIP-based full-spectrum OOD (FS-OOD) detection is a promising research area~\cite{lu2023likelihood, yang2022fsood}.
-In practical applications, there is a strong motivation to create models that can not only detect semantically shifted OOD inputs but also generalize to covariate-shifted data~\cite{yang2022fsood, bai2023feed}.
-Within CLIP-based methods, OOD detection and generalization are often discussed in separate contexts~\cite{miyai2023locoop, khattak2023self}, resulting in a trade-off between detection and generalization performance~\cite{lafon2024gallop}.
-Furthermore, there exists potential ambiguity in the distinction between FS-OOD detection and open-set domain generalization.
-To eliminate the potential ambiguity, we have formulated a potential problem setting called hard FS-OOD detection.
-We hope this survey inspires further advancements and developments for FS-OOD detection.
+\keypoint{e.~Full-spectrum OOD Detection} VLM-based full-spectrum OOD (FS-OOD) detection is a promising research area~\citep{lu2023likelihood, yang2022fsood}.
+In practical applications, there is a strong motivation to create models that can not only detect semantically shifted OOD inputs but also generalize to covariate-shifted data~\citep{yang2022fsood, bai2023feed}.
+Within VLM-based methods, OOD detection and generalization are often discussed in separate contexts~\citep{miyai2023locoop, khattak2023self}, resulting in a trade-off between detection and generalization performance~\citep{lafon2024gallop}.
+Therefore, we need to discuss both aspects together to mitigate the trade-off.